metalift/metalift/README.md

 This pass is called in `tests/compile-add-blocks`.

+### Patching llvmlite
+We made some patches to make llvmlite usable.
+Download the version of llvmlite from this repo, then peplace your llvmlite's value.py with the one in the repo.

 ### Deprecated instructions from earlier version

 To run synthesis, build [CVC5](https://github.com/cvc5/cvc5) from source, run `configure` with `debug` and then build.